Skip to main content

 A testimonial plugin lets you manually create and display customer quotes on your website.
 You type in the customer's name, their quote, and optionally add a photo, star rating, or company name.
 There's no connection to Google or any external review platform — the content lives entirely on your site.

-The Trust Factor: Verified vs. Self-Published
+What's the Trust Factor: Verified vs. Self-Published?

 This is the biggest difference.
 Review widgets display verified third-party reviews that visitors can click through to see on Google.
 This verification creates significantly more trust than self-published testimonials that visitors can't verify.
 Studies show that 79% of consumers trust online reviews from platforms like Google as much as personal recommendations, but only 38% trust testimonials published directly on a business's website.